fp7mplane/protocol-ri/doc/protocol-spec.md

 In a client-initiated workflow with a delayed result, the client is responsible for polling the component with a redemption at the appropriate time.
 For measurements (i.e. specifications with the verb '`measure`'), this time is known as it is defined by the end of the temporal scope for the specification.

 Note that in client-initiated workflows, clients may store capabilities from components for later use: there may be a significant delay between retrieval of capabilities and transmission of specifications following from those capabilities.
-It is _not_ necessary for a client to check to see whether a given capability it has previously retrieved is still valid before
+It is _not_ necessary for a client to check to see whether a given capability it has previously retrieved is still valid before sending a specification

 ### Capability Discovery